bbenedict/bbenedict/2023-100days-coding.md

 Went deep on type hints today.
 Very interesting, although I am a little concerned I am just adding overhead to the project.
 Created shell scripts to run type checking and lint, will eventually add to github actions.

+## day 14

+Started organizing example paths into folders.
+Example paths also help with testing.

+## day 15

+Modified the mock adapter to simulate temperature and max_tokens.
+This helps test the BaseAdapter class.